About The Irene-Amelia Forensic Analysis Results

-The 'they were lost at sea' assumed finality inhibited
+The 'they were lost at sea' promotion

-a person's ability to maintain an objective viewpoint toward Amelia Earhart's disappearance.
+made it hard for people to maintain an objective viewpoint toward Amelia Earhart's disappearance.
 Or in a more modern sense,

 to appreciate the unique way the new millennium forensic analysis approached it, the passion demonstrated